 Most people adjust to niacin’s effects.
 Even if you flush when you first start taking it, it may not always happen when you supplement with niacin.

 While the niacin flush may be uncomfortable, it is a sign of this nutrient’s benefits!
 It happens because niacin causes the widening of blood vessels.
-This process, known as vasodilation, leads to better circulation, capillary flushing, and increased blood flow to the surface of the skin.
+This process, known as vasodilation, supports healthy circulation, capillary flushing, and increased blood flow to the surface of the skin.†

-If you have questions about niacin health benefits, always speak to your healthcare provider for personalized advice.
+If you have questions about niacin's health benefits, always speak to your healthcare provider for personalized advice.

 References